 As a foster-based rescue we do not have a facility for dogs and must wait for a foster home to open up for them.
-The majority of our fosters operate at full capacity, which means it may be several days before we have an open space for your return.
+The majority of our fosters operate at full capacity, which means it can take a while before we have an open space for your return.
 Please remember that you have agreed to house the dog and keep them safe until a foster spot can be found on both your original application and your adoption contract.

 We ask that you give us as much notice as possible if you are going to need to return your dog.

 *If through the return process, your dog is deemed unsafe to humans and/or other dogs, euthanasia may be recommended which will be at the adopter's expense.

 Keep in mind that the majority of returns can be avoided.
 Dogs truly do not need as much time as many adopters think they do, and several studies have shown that between 30 minutes and 2 hours (depending on breed) of quality time with their owner is all a dog needs to feel happy and loved.
 Many people seem to feel that they are doing their dog a favor by giving them up, but in actuality, the majority of dogs are better off remaining in a home they know and love.
 Check out our Reformed Rovers – stories of adopters who considered returning, but then put the work in, instead.
 We have also included some helpful training advice below to help you and your dog overcome any issues you may be having.